kevin-tofu/KalmanFilter_in_C/README.md

  Because this implementation uses sqrt decomposition.

 2. It does NOT depend on the other external library,
- only to use orignal matrix operation library.
+ only using orignal matrix operation library.

 Therefore,
-it is possible to operate even in a weak CPU like embedded system environment.
+it is possible to deal with operations even on a weak CPU like embedded system environment.